rapid7/insightconnect-plugins/sentinelone/help.md

 #### Blacklist

 This action is used to create or delete a blacklist item for a SHA1 hash.
-Block hash only for sites that user have permission not for tenant
+The blacklist is attempted for Linux, Windows, and MacOS operating systems and for all sites that the user has permission to manage.

 ##### Input